NASA-AMMOS/3DTilesRendererJS/src/core/renderer/API.md

 ```

 Total number of bytes tracked for the items currently in the cache.
 Can be used
-alongside `maxBytesSize` and `isFull` to drive application-level decisions as
+alongside `maxBytesSize` and `isFull` to adjust settings as memory grows.
-memory use grows.

 ### .isFull